pelekhs/energy-guard-risk-database/README.md

 pytest
 ```

+## TODOs
+- Schema will be constantly evolved based on the needs
+- Update provenance with the mappings of [risk-atlas-nexus by IBM](https://github.com/IBM/risk-atlas-nexus/tree/main/src/risk_atlas_nexus/data/knowledge_graph/mappings) where applicable.
+- Add ALTAI mappings based on the requirements for trustworthy AI and the structure of the questionnaire.
+- Create a user friendly front-end to explore the database.
+The front-end should be in accordance with the main template of the EnergyGuard platform.
+- Map to the acceptance environment of T5.2 as follows: Create a matchmaking service (maybe LLM based) that based on the type of AI application tested by the client displays the appropriate risks and alerts for their specific type of AI system.

 Tests validate schema constraints, search and filter behavior, importer idempotency, and export parity with the database count (using a temporary SQLite database for convenience).

 ## License